Kevin Campbell (footballer): Trabzonspor

-However, Campbell controversially left Forest at the end of that season to join Turkish side Trabzonspor for £2.5 million, a move which caused Forest teammate Pierre van Hooijdonk to famously go "on strike".
-His time in Trabzon saw him leave the club in seven months after a misunderstood racist incident which involved club president, Mehmet Ali Yılmaz calling him a "cannibal".
+Campbell controversially left Forest at the end of the 1997–98 season, against the will of their manager, Dave Bassett, to join Turkish side Trabzonspor for £2.5 million, a move which caused Forest teammate Pierre van Hooijdonk to go "on strike".
+His time in Trabzon saw him leave the club after seven months after a racist incident which involved club president Mehmet Ali Yılmaz calling him a "cannibal".
 Campbell and his teammates also had not been paid, something which he demanded they rectify.
 To show solidarity with Campbell, the two club captains, Ogün Temizkanoğlu and Abdullah Ercan, were at his side during a press conference in which he stated his reasons for leaving the club.

 Everton

 Everton, who were battling against relegation from the Premier League, signed Campbell on loan in March 1999.
 His impact on the side was immediate as he scored nine goals in his first eight games.
 These feats made him Everton's top goalscorer both at home and away from Goodison Park for that season.
-Campbell thus almost single-handedly saved the club from being relegated from the Premier League.
-His six goals of which were scored in his first three games earned him Everton's player of the month award for April, making him the first loanee to be bestowed with the title.
+His six goals, which were scored in his first three games, earned him Everton's player of the month award for April, making him the first loanee to be bestowed with the title.

 Campbell's move to Everton was made permanent in the summer of 1999 for a fee of £3 million.
 In the 1999–2000 season, he scored Everton's winning goal in the Merseyside derby against Liverpool at Anfield, which was Everton's last win at Anfield before 2021, when Everton defeated Liverpool 2–0.
 He ended the season as the club's top scorer, with 12 goals scored altogether.

-He was Everton's leading goalscorer for the following season, but only scored four times during the 2001–02 league campaign, a season in which Campbell was Everton captain.
-Campbell was once again the Toffees' top scorer during the subsequent season.
+Campbell was Everton's leading goalscorer in 2000–01, but scored just four times during the 2001–02 campaign and returned to the top in 2002–03.
 After that, injuries limited his appearances for the club and he left in 2005.

-Campbell is Everton's fourth highest Premier League goal scorer, behind Romelu Lukaku, Duncan Ferguson and Tim Cahill, and their first ever black captain.
+Campbell is Everton's fifth-highest Premier League goalscorer, behind Romelu Lukaku, Duncan Ferguson, Tim Cahill and Dominic Calvert-Lewin.
+He was also Everton's first black captain.

 West Bromwich Albion

 Campbell moved to West Bromwich Albion in January 2005 on a free transfer and helped the club retain its Premiership status.
-This endeavour marked the first time that a club that had been at the bottom of the league on Christmas Day had gone on to avoid relegation.
+This endeavour marked the first time that a club that had been at the bottom of the top division on Christmas Day had gone on to avoid relegation.

 Cardiff City

-In May 2006, after West Brom were eventually relegated to the Championship, Campbell was released by the club.
+In May 2006, after West Brom were relegated to the Championship, Campbell was released by the club.
 He signed for Cardiff City on a free transfer on 2 August 2006.
 He scored in an FAW Premier Cup quarter-final match away at Carmarthen Town for Cardiff, on 13 February 2007.
-He also appeared, in February 2007, for City against former club West Brom.
-He was then released by the club in May 2007 thus bringing to an end his footballing days.
+He was then released by the club in May 2007, thus bringing to an end his career.